PastIn Person

 Executive Director at Getches-Wilkinson Center for Natural Resources, Energy, and the Environment

-Chris Winter is the Executive Director of the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment, leading initiatives on environmental policy and resource management.
+Chris Winter is the Executive Director of the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment.

 Daniel W. Linna Jr.